johnsonchmatc/madisoncollege_php_webdevelopment/projects/project2/project2.md

 ```$ git push origin project_2```

 ##Grading Rubric
-These are elements in addition to the points
+These are elements in addition to the points outlined in the syllabus.
-* The database should store the noun, verb, adverb and completed story
 * The page should have some styled elements

 ##Submitting the project